github/opensource.guide/overviews/flow/index.md

 summary: GitHub Flow is a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
 This guide explains how and why GitHub Flow works.
 ---

-GitHub Flow is lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
+GitHub Flow is a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
 This guide explains how and why GitHub Flow works.

 <script type="text/javascript" src="flow.js"></script>
 <link rel="stylesheet" type="text/css" href="flow.css">